 WC= worsted count

-This is the historic nomenclature for worsted yarn thickness.
+This is the historical nomenclature for worsted yarn thickness.

 wpi/wpc = wraps per inch/wraps per centimetre